Contact Us

 Director

-Role at SHARE: Jennifer became the Director of SHARE in 2019, after serving as the Assistant Director of the department since 2012.
-In addition to overseeing the operation of SHARE, Jennifer also provides direct services to members of the campus community including on-call response and both supportive and short-term trauma-focused therapy for issues related to sexual misconduct.
-She also represents SHARE on the Title IX Steering Committee and Campus Resource Team (CRT) at Yale.
+Role at SHARE: Jennifer (Jen) became the Director of SHARE in 2019, after serving as the Assistant Director of the department since 2012.
+In addition to overseeing the management and operations of SHARE, Jen also provides direct services to members of the campus community including crisis response via SHARE’s 24/7 on-call service, advocacy, individual supportive counseling and short-term trauma-focused therapy for experiences of sexual misconduct.
+Under Jen’s directorship (and with the support of the Assistant Director and SHARE staff members), SHARE has grown substantially in terms of number of clients served, breadth and accessibility of services provided, and focus on prevention/education programming and outreach within the Yale community.

 Pronouns: She/Her/Hers